 I managed to get funding and mentoring from three of the Tigers which blew me away, I absolutely smashed my pitch.

-By now the Facebook group is up to 6000+ members and the summer was a blast with regular SIB meetups, lots of great fishing, PB's caught and plenty of happy Hydrus owners out on their SIBs.
+By now the Facebook page has 2,000+ members and the Group is 6000+ members and the summer was a blast with regular SIB meet-ups, lots of great fishing, PB's caught and plenty of happy Hydrus owners out on their SIBs.

 OK, now let's go for the Hydrus III....